 In June 2016, the FASB issued ASU 2016-13, Financial Instruments-Credit Losses (Topic 326): Measurement of Credit Losses on Financial Instruments which has been subsequently amended ("ASU 2016-13").
 ASU 2016-13 revises the measurement of credit losses for most financial instruments measured at amortized cost, including trade receivables, from an incurred loss methodology to an expected loss methodology which results in earlier recognition of credit losses.
 Under the incurred loss model, a loss is not recognized until it is probable that the loss-causing event has already occurred.
 The new standard introduces a forward-looking expected credit losses model that requires an estimate of the expected credit losses over the life of the instrument by considering all relevant information including historical experience, current conditions, and reasonable and supportable forecasts that affect collectability.
-In addition, this standard also modifies the impairment model for available-for-sale debt security and provides for reversals of credit losses through income upon credit improvement.
-As a result of the Company having elected the extended transition period for complying with new or revised accounting standards pursuant to Section 107(b) of the JOBS Act, and assuming the Company continues to be considered an Emerging Growth Company, ASU 2016-13, will be effective for the Company on January 1, 2023, with early adoption permitted.
+In addition, this standard also modifies the impairment model for available-for-sale debt securities, which are measured at fair value, by eliminating the consideration for the length of time fair value has been less than amortized cost when assessing credit loss for a debt security and provides for reversals of credit losses through income upon credit improvement.
+As a result of the Company having elected the extended transition period for complying with new or revised accounting standards pursuant to Section 107(b) of the JOBS Act, ASU 2016-13 has not yet been adopted.
+However, on June 30,2021, the Company's public float exceeded \$700.0 million, and therefore the Company will lose its "emerging growth company" status on December 31, 2021, and will instead be considered a large accelerated filer.
+The Company expects to adopt ASU 2016-13 in the fourth quarter of 2021.
 The Company is currently assessing the impact of adopting this standard on its consolidated financial statements and disclosures.

 In August 2018, the FASB issued ASU 2018-15, Intangibles-Goodwill and Other-Internal-Use Software (Subtopic 350-40): Customer's Accounting for Implementation Costs Incurred in a Cloud Computing Arrangement That Is a Service Contract ("ASU 2018-15").
 The ASU aligns the requirements for capitalizing implementation costs incurred in a hosting arrangement that is a service contract with the requirements for capitalizing implementation costs incurred to develop or obtain internal-use software.
-This new standard also requires customers to expense the capitalized implementation costs of a hosting arrangement that is a service contract with the requirements for capitalizing arrangement that is a service contract over the term of the hosting arrangement.
+This new standard also requires customers to expense the capitalized implementation costs of a hosting arrangement that is a service contract over the term of the hosting arrangement.
 This ASU is effective for years beginning after December 15, 2020, and interim period within annual periods beginning after December 15, 2021, with early adoption permitted.
 The Company has not yet determined the potential effects of this ASU on its consolidated financial statements.

 In October 2018, the FASB issued ASU 2018-17, Consolidation (Topic 810): Targeted Improvements to the Related Party Guidance for Variable Interest Entities.
 ASU 2018-17 changes how entities evaluate decision-making fees under the variable interest entity guidance.
 To determine whether decision-making fees represent a variable interest, an entity considers indirect interests held through related parties under common control on a proportional basis, rather than in their entirety.
 This guidance is effective for fiscal years, beginning after December 15, 2020 and interim periods within fiscal years beginning after December 15, 2021, with early adoption permitted.
 All entities are required to apply the amendments in this ASU retrospectively with a cumulative-effect adjustment to retained earnings at the beginning of the earliest period presented.
-The Company is currently evaluating the impact this standard will have on its consolidated financial statements and disclosures.
+The Company is currently evaluating the impact of this standard, but does not expect that it will have a material impact on its consolidated financial statements and disclosures.